Michael Hangan (Chair)

-He is currently President of the Tasmanian Men’s shed Association and will continue in the role for the 2020-2021 years.
+He was previously President of the Tasmanian Men’s shed Association and will continue in the role for the 2020-2021 years.
 Prior to this he was Secretary of the association.

 In both these roles, he was/is extensively involved in securing funding (both Government & other), working on sustainability, health initiatives, day to day management (as coordinator) and at a board level (as Secretary & President).
 He continues to work with all parties from the Government, State based Organisations, local businesses and may other organisations, to foster the benefits of being part of a community.

 He is now retired after running a successful company over the past 23 plus years and also volunteers at FoodBank.